Craft Beer: The Challenge of Sustainability

 Water, an essential component to preserve

-Water makes up over 90% of the composition of a beer, which naturally makes it the brewer's most precious ingredient.
-To produce one litre of beer, traditional breweries use on average between 5 and 7 litres of water.
+Water makes up over 90% of beer, making it naturally the brewer's most valuable ingredient.
+To produce one liter of beer, traditional breweries use an average of 5 to 7 liters of water.
 Modern craft breweries have significantly reduced this consumption thanks to significant technical innovations.

 Water recycling and reuse systems have been improved: closed-loop cooling circuits that allow cooling water to be reused, optimized cleaning systems that reduce consumption during washing phases, recovery of process water that can be reused for certain ancillary operations.
 These innovations now allow the most efficient breweries to go below the 4 liters of water per liter of beer produced mark .

 Zepp , a craft lager with delicate floral notes , perfectly illustrates this economical approach.
-Its production uses particularly water-efficient brewing processes, in particular thanks to a system for recovering the rinsing water from the spent grains, which is then reused for cleaning the equipment.
+Its production uses particularly water-efficient brewing processes, notably thanks to a system for recovering the rinsing water from the spent grains, which is then reused for cleaning the equipment.

-Draff, these malt residues after brewing, represent a considerable volume: for 100 liters of beer produced, approximately 20 kg of wet draff are obtained.
-Rich in proteins (up to 25%) and fibers, they constitute an excellent food supplement for livestock.
-Their use in animal feed creates a real symbiosis with the local agricultural territory.
+Spent grains, the malt residue left over from brewing, represent a considerable volume: for every 100 liters of beer produced, approximately 20 kg of wet spent grains are obtained.
+Rich in protein (up to 25%) and fiber, they are an excellent feed supplement for livestock.
+Their use as animal feed creates a true symbiosis with the local agricultural land.

 Energy optimization: from theory to practice